boazbk/tcs/lec_13_Cook_Levin.md

 We will now prove the Cook-Levin Theorem, which  is the underpinning to  a great web of reductions from 3SAT to thousands of problems across great many fields.
-Some problems that have been shown NP complete include: minimum-energy protein folding, minimum surface-area foam configuration, map coloring,    optimal Nash equilibrium, quantum state entanglement, minimum supersequence of a genome, minimum codeword problem, shortest vector in a lattice, minimum genus knots, positive Diophantine equations, integer programming, and many many more..
+Some problems that have been shown NP complete include: minimum-energy protein folding, minimum surface-area foam configuration, map coloring,    optimal Nash equilibrium, quantum state entanglement, minimum supersequence of a genome, minimum codeword problem, shortest vector in a lattice, minimum genus knots, positive Diophantine equations, integer programming, and many many more.
 The worst-case complexity of all these problems is (up to polynomial factors) equivalent to that of 3SAT, and through the Cook-Levin Theorem, to all problems in $\mathbf{NP}$.